 Scope

-This document identifies the clauses and requirements modified with respect to the standard CCSDS 232.0-B-3, TC Space Data Link Protocol, Issue 3, September 2015 for application in ECSS.
+This document identifies the clauses and requirements modified with respect to the standard CCSDS 232.0-B-4TC Space Data Link Protocol, Issue 4, October 2021 for application in ECSS.

 Context information

-In the standard CCSDS 232.0-B-3, TC Space Data Link Protocol, CCSDS specifies a data link layer protocol for the efficient transfer of space application data of various types and characteristics over ground-to-space links.
+In the standard CCSDS 232.0-B-4, TC Space Data Link Protocol, CCSDS specifies a data link layer protocol for the efficient transfer of space application data of various types and characteristics over ground-to-space links.